johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/project/project.md

 For example, if you have been assigned to develop **UC-2.1**, create a branch on your fork called  **UC-2.1**.
 If you are fixing a bug on the main repository, name the branch with an appropriate name.
 If you are introducing missing tests, also name the branch name appropriately.
-* All the contributions to the main repository have to be submitted through pull requests that at least two other group members should review.
+* All the contributions to the main repository have to be submitted through pull requests that at least two other group members should have review.
 * The group should explicitly set **contribution guidelines** that the team members should follow.
 The reviewers should resolve pull request only if the guidelines have been followed.